jaycode/valuation_course/README.md

 <details open id="coe"><summary><b>--------------(lv14) Cost of Equity (COE)</b></summary>

 ```
-Cost of Equity = Riskfree Rate + Levered Beta for Equity * ERP used in COC
+Cost of Equity = Riskfree Rate + Levered Beta for Equity * ERP for COC
 ```

 #### Used In